RayKlefstad/ICS45c/README.md

 git checkout hw0
 ```

-We are not in the `hw0` branch!
+We are now in the `hw0` branch!
 You can now make changes to the files in the `src` folder!
 All changes for each homework should be made in the branch with the name of the homework in question.
 When you submit your homework, you will be selecting that branch.
 For instructions on making changes,
 check out the course's instructions for using `vim`/`neovim`.
 After making changes to the files, we will want to `commit`